pijush1285/VariantCaller/README.md

 <font size="4">**1.
 TOOLS**</font>

-+There are lots of available tools for varient calling.
+There are lots of available tools for varient calling.
 Some combination of tools produces best variant call result.
 In this section I enlist the tools which are used for variant calling operation.

 + **GATK**